stackplanet/sourcestack/README.md

 ## Deploy the app to your AWS account

-The instructions below assume that you have an AWS account and an up-to-date installation of nodejs.
+The instructions below assume that you have:

+* An AWS account
+* An up-to-date installation of Node.js and the AWS CLI
+* Some experience with AWS
+* A Mac OSX or Linux environment (Windows not currently supported)

 > **WARNING - this will create resources in your AWS account.** Charges should be minimal for test workloads, but please be sure that you understand the pricing as per https://aws.amazon.com/pricing.